"The young man who has not wept is a savage, and the old man who will not laugh is a fool."

 Gifts of the Rebel

-When the Elder falls into his Muggle shadow—too conventional, too bound by tradition—the Rebel's independence can restore balance.
-His energy, channeled right, provides courage to challenge outdated norms and innovate.
-The challenge is using independence in service of lineage.
+When the Elder falls into his Bystander shadow—too conventional, too bound by tradition—the Rebel's freedom can restore balance.
+His energy provides courage to challenge outdated norms and innovate.
+The challenge is using the Rebel's fight for freedom in service of a wise lineage.

 Recognizing the Rebel